 The Carney Institute for Brain Science’s COBRE Center for Nervous System Function (CNSF) aims to increase the quantity and quality of research on the nervous system in Rhode Island.
 One means of attaining this goal concerns identifying and nurturing talented young investigators and enabling established investigators to create a new research line.

-Eligibility: Faculty or senior post-doctoral fellows who will have a faculty appointment (tenure or research track) by August 1, 2019 at a Rhode Island academic institution are eligible to apply.
-Junior investigators (defined as not previously been awarded a K99/R00, R01 or equivalent grant) must identify a mentor with expertise related to the proposed research.
+Eligibility: Faculty at any rank or senior post-doctoral fellows who will have a faculty appointment (tenure or research track) by September 1, 2023 at a Rhode Island academic institution are eligible to apply.
+Early-Stage Investigators (defined here) must identify a mentor with expertise related to the proposed research.
 Established investigators must propose a new area of research.
 Because the pilot project funds derive, in part, from our NIGMS-funded COBRE, awarding of a COBRE-funded Pilot Project will require one to relinquish any other NIGMS sponsored NIGMS IDeA programmatic funding.

-Application Process: This call will include a short pre-proposal which, if acknowledged as falling within the scope of the COBRE pilot program, will be followed by a more formal Application.
+Application Process: This call will include a short Pre-proposal which, if acknowledged as falling within the scope of the COBRE pilot program, will be followed by a more formal Application.
 Please submit a single page pdf pre-proposal to [email protected].
 Full applications will be submitted through UFunds, by invitation only.

-Contact: Address inquiries regarding COBRE CNSF Pilot Projects to Deputy Principle Investigator David Sheinberg.
+Contact: Address inquiries regarding COBRE CNSF Pilot Projects to Deputy Principal Investigator David Sheinberg.